liujoshua/ResearchModules-Android/README.md

 ### Go to android studio and rebuild project.

-### You will be able to see project.
-Happy conding!
+### You will be able to run the project.
+Happy coding!